-Indoor gardening provides loads of benefits and also spices up the home.
-These gardens improve air quality, which in turn improves our health.
+Indoor gardening provides loads of environmental benefits and also spices up the home.
+These gardens improve air quality, which in turn improves health.
 Plants use carbon dioxide while emitting oxygen, virtually cleaning our air.
 In addition, many plants are able to absorb toxins, further ridding the air of contaminants.

 We typically do not realize the little ways in which our home might be harming the planet.
 For example, lightbulbs tend to be damaging, consuming tons of energy and emitting harmful gasses.
 Help reduce carbon emissions and lower energy consumption by switching from incandescent bulbs (commonly used in the home) to LED bulbs.